Mikeymice/Mental_Health_in_TechJobs/Milestone_4.md

 •	**What changes did you decide to implement given the time limit, and why do you think this is the best thing to focus on?**

 Given the time limit, we decided to focus on implementing 3 changes to our shiny app:
-   1. Adding a tab that allows a user to further explore and visualize data for each question by state for the United States.
+   1. Adding a tab that allows a user to further explore and visualize data for each question by state, for the United States.
    2. Add an ‘about’ link for users to read detailed information about the project on GitHub.
-   3. Corrected spelling errors in the app.
+   3. Correcting spelling errors in the app.

 We decided on limiting changes to these 3 points because we felt they would enhance value to the app for further data and project         exploration, as well as overall usability for users.
 These changes also required the least amount of work to implement with our given time constraint.
 In particular, changes 1 and 2 required reusing existing code in the app to incorporate these new functionalities and change 3 required only basic editing.